-With so many microphones on the market, how do you know how to pick the best mic for your podcast?
+With so many microphones available that vary dramatically in price, how do you know how to pick the best podcast microphone in 2021?

 First, make sure you know a few things.
 Will you be recording solo, or are you going to have multiple speakers with you?
 This will determine if you’re going to need a hook-up for multiple microphones.